 About Subject

-Subject provides curriculum and learning platforms for grades 6–12 — serving credit recovery, core instruction, and elective expansion for school districts across virtual and in-person settings.
-In many cases, Subject becomes the engine for a virtual school, giving teachers and admins visibility into how thousands of students are performing, where they're struggling, and what they need next.
+Subject provides curriculum and learning platforms for grades 6–12, serving credit recovery, core instruction, and elective expansion for school districts across virtual and in-person settings.
+In many cases, Subject becomes the engine for a virtual school.

-The Problem: Courses are Currency, and Subject's Teachers Needed More, Delivered at Speed.
+The Problem: Teachers Needed More Courses, Delivered at Speed.

 Curriculum Developer (Internal Employee)